-BGA is soldered on to the Printed Circuit Board using a reflow oven.
+BGA is soldered on to any Types of PCB using a reflow oven.
 As the solder balls melts in the reflow oven, the surface tension of the molten solder ball keeps the package aligned in its proper location on the circuit board, until the solder cools and solidifies.
-Proper and controlled soldering process and temperature is essential for good solder joints and to prevent solder balls from shorting with each other.
+Proper and controlled BGA soldering process and temperature is essential for good solder joints and to prevent solder balls from shorting with each other.

-Advantages of Ball Grid Array (BGA) Packaging
+Advantages of BGA Packaging

-- BGA also offers better electrical conductivity because of shorter path between the die and the circuit board.
+- BGA also offers better electrical conductivity because of shorter path between the die and the printed circuit board.

-Disadvantages of BGA
+Disadvantages of BGA Packaging